Eurasiatic languages: History of the concept

+In 1994, Merritt Ruhlen asserted that a Eurasiatic language could be supported by a specific grammatical pattern involving distinct suffixes for plural and dual noun forms, which does not appear in languages outside the proposed Eurasiatic superfamily.
+However, the pattern itself had been observed long before, as Rasmus Rask had already described it in 1818 within the Uralic and Eskimo–Aleut groups.

 In 1998, Joseph Greenberg extended his work in mass comparison, a methodology he first proposed in the 1950s to categorize the languages of Africa, to suggest a Eurasiatic language.
 In 2000, he expanded his argument for Eurasiatic into a full-length book, Indo-European and Its Closest Relatives: The Eurasiatic Language Family, in which he outlines both phonetic and grammatical evidence that he feels demonstrate the validity of language family.
 The heart of his argument is 72 morphological features that he judges as common across the various language families he examines.
 Of the many variant proposals, Greenberg's has attracted the most academic attention.

 Greenberg's Eurasiatic hypothesis has been dismissed by many linguists, often on the ground that his research on mass comparison is unreliable.
 The primary criticism of comparative methods is that cognates are assumed to have a common origin on the basis of similar sounds and word meanings.
 It is generally assumed that semantic and phonetic corruption destroys any trace of original sound and meaning within 5,000 to 9,000 years making the application of comparative methods to ancient superfamilies highly questionable.
 Additionally, apparent cognates can arise by chance or from loan words.
 Without the existence of statistical estimates of chance collisions, conclusions based on comparison alone are thus viewed as doubtful.

 Stefan Georg and Alexander Vovin, who, unlike many of their colleagues, do not stipulate a priori that attempts to find ancient relationships are bound to fail, examined Greenberg's claims in detail.
 They state that Greenberg's morphological arguments are the correct approach to determining families, but doubt his conclusions.
 They write "[Greenberg's] 72 morphemes look like massive evidence in favour of Eurasiatic at first glance.
 If valid, few linguists would have the right to doubt that a point has been made [...]
 However, closer inspection [...] shows too many misinterpretations, errors and wrong analyses [...] these allow no other judgement than that [Greenberg's] attempt to demonstrate the validity of his Eurasiatic has failed."

-In the 1980s, Russian linguist Nikolai Dmitrievich Andreev's Boreal languages hypothesis (Бореальный язык) linked the Indo-European, Uralic, and Altaic (including Korean in his later papers) language families.
+In the 1980s, Russian linguist Nikolai Dmitrievich Andreev's Boreal languages hypothesis (Бореальный язык) linked the Indo-European, Uralic, Turkic, Mongolic, and Tungusic language families, including Koreanic in his later papers.
 Andreev also proposed 203 lexical roots for his hypothesized Boreal macrofamily.
 After Andreev's death in 1997, the Boreal hypothesis was further expanded by Sorin Paliga (2003, 2007).